phusion/passenger_apt_automation/README.md

 If you are following this tutorial on any other OS, then you must install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

-NOTE: If you are on OS X, installing boot2docker is NOT enough.
+NOTE: If you are on macOS, installing Docker for Mac is NOT enough.
 You MUST use Vagrant+VirtualBox.

 ### Step 1: Checkout out the desired source code